 - Be careful when removing the fillets from the sauce as they are delicate.
 Best to use a large spatula here.

-- Portion into bowls and serve with crusty bread or serve over creamy polenta or grits.
-Garnish with more thyme, chili flakes and drizzle of lemon (or regular) olive oil, if desired.
+- Portion into bowls and serve with crusty bread or serve over creamy polenta or grits (if desired).
+Garnish with more thyme, crushed red pepper flakes and drizzle of lemon (or regular) olive oil (if desired).
 Enjoy!